gchikukwa/CSC-842-Security-Tool-Development-/Cycle 07/ReadMe.md

 <h1>Cycle 07 </h1>
 <h2>Purpose</h2>
 This script detects all live hosts on a network in which the machine that is running it is attached.
-I took the comments and recommendations I got from from Cycle 01 and rebuilt the script.
+I took the comments and recommendations I got from Cycle 01 and rebuilt the script.
 The first script had a few lines of code , hardcoded ip's and it was not using multiprocessing or threading.

 <h3>New Script has the following functions  :</h3>
 def get_host_ip()<br>